 1. Design solves problems, often in simple, elegant ways.

 3. Design communicates and builds awareness.
 Not just for brands, but for causes and things that people should know in the interest of public health and safety.
-Design as a vehicle for communication often has impact beyond words, is powerful, motivating and memorable.
+Design as a vehicle for communication often has an impact beyond words, is powerful, motivating, and memorable.

-The above examples comes back around to what Brené was saying, design is a function of connection.
-That connection leads to empathy and desire to make the world a better place.
-It’s in the heart of every creative — and designer I know.
+The above examples come back around to what Brené Brown was saying, design is a function of connection.
+That connection leads to empathy and a desire to make the world a better place.
+It’s in the heart of every designer I know, including mine.